pcookj1/code_examples/README.md

 Patrick Cook
 pcookj1

-The following examples are provided:
+The following code examples are provided:
-    *A breadth-first search graph traversal
+   A breadth-first search graph traversal.
+A toy project a did in the winter of 2019 An infix to postfix expression converter using data structures from Spring 2017 - My coding has improved very significantly.
-    *An infix to postfix expression converter using data structures *NEEDS MASSIVE CLEANUP* *A linked list implementation using pointers
+   A linked list implementation using pointers which was recently cleaned up